 But what do we mean by consumer insights, exactly?

 Consumer insights go beyond simple demographics like age, gender, and location, and can explain shared interests and sentiment towards certain products.
-For example, they can tell food brands exactly what vegan customers care about in different markets:
+For example, they can tell food brands exactly what vegan consumers care about in different markets:

 Consumer insights could tell McDonald’s how to market the McVegan.
 Source: Independent